 If your request is approved, you will receive the corresponding status for three months.
 Within those three months, you can retain status for the rest of the period (either end of the year, or end of the following year).
 The requirements depend on the status to which you are matched:

 - MVP – 5,000 qualifying miles within 90 days

 - MVP Gold – 10,000 qualifying miles within 90 days

 - MVP Gold 75K – 20,000 qualifying miles within 90 days

 Flights toward this challenge portion of the Alaska status match must be solely on Alaska Airlines, either operated directly by Alaska or by regional partners/subsidiaries Horizon and SkyWest.
 Partner flights will not count toward the challenge portion of the status match.

-If you receive a status match between October 1, 2020, and June 30, 2021, and meet the challenge requirements, you will keep your status through the end of 2021.
-If you receive a status match on July 1, 2021, or later, and meet the challenge requirements, you will keep your status through the end of 2022.
-Status matches can take up to 4 weeks for approval.
+If you receive a status match between January and June and meet the challenge requirements, you will keep your status through the end of the year.
+If you receive a status match between July and December and meet the challenge requirements, you will keep your status through the end of the following year.
+The latter is far more lucrative, given the length of time you can keep the status.
+Status matches can take up to 4 weeks for verification and approval.

 Alaska Elite Status Requirements Compared to Other Programs